 Our E-waste recycling process consists of mixture of cutting-edge automated machinery and manual sorting and dismantling by a well-trained and professional staff.

 This process enables recycling of E-waste in the most environmental friendly manner possible with the highest recovery from products at the end of their life cycle.

 We are registered as an authorized recycler with the Karnataka State Pollution Control Board (KSPCB) and are a member of the TSDF (Treatment, Storage, and Disposal Facilities).

-Prakruthi’s E-waste recycling plant is equipped with state-of-the-art-processes that have been certified as per the coveted industry benchmarks including ISO 14001 EMS, ISO 18001 OH SAS, ISO 27001 ISMS, as well as Responsible Recycling (R2).
+Prakruthi’s E-waste recycling plant is equipped with state-of-the-art-processes that have been certified as per the coveted industry benchmarks including ISO 14001 EMS, ISO 27001 ISMS, ISO 45001 OH&S as well as Responsible Recycling (R2).

 We also provide complete hand holding on the documentation process including detailed reporting (Form 2, Form 6, Passbook entry as per KSPCB rules), and certificate issuance for E-waste recycling.